VILLASframework/documentation/node/types/Infiniband.md

 This value defines the IPoIB address of the remote node and is used to establish a connection to the remote host—in case of `RDMA_PS_TCP`—or to get the address handle of the remote host—in case of `RDMA_PS_UDP`.

-This is similar to @ref node-config-infiniband-in-address in.address
+This is similar to @ref node-config-infiniband-in-address.

 `out.address` has no default value and if it is not defined the node will be set to listening mode and all `out` configuration will be ignored.